WynandTredouxENGO563/Lab1_geodetic-network-least-squares/README.md

 * **Section 9** - Error Ellipse
 	* Semi-major and semi-minor axis lengths in meters
 	* semi-major axis azimuth in radians (clockwise angle from N/y-axis to the semi-major axis)
+* **Section 10** - Observations test
+	* Says if all the observations passed or not
+	* If any observations failed, it will list exactly which ones failed
 ### Figures.pdf
 Contains a figure of the corrected geodetic network (this figure also contains exaggerated error ellipses.
 These are not to scale because otherwise you wouldn't be able to see them) and a figure of each error ellipse to scale.